marcusgia2505/classEx_doc/docs/Elements.rst

 The start button is used to initiate a stage.

 .. important:: Each stage requires a start button or an automatic start.
-If stages have result elements, this is not true as result elements automatically provide a button to start the stage (if no other button is defined).
+If stages have result elements, this is not true, as result elements automatically provide a button to start the stage (if no other button is defined).

 There are two alternatives.
 A start button which has to be clicked by the experimenter or an automatic start.